 There are three defined leadership roles within the Stakeholder governance environment: Chair, Vice Chair, and Liaison.
 Chair or Vice Chair positions must be held by a Stakeholder unless the Stakeholders request a MISO employee to hold the position.

 If it has been determined by the Steering Committee and Advisory Committee that a new Entity is to be formed, or in the event that both the Chair and Vice Chair of an existing Entity relinquish their positions and there are no nominations for the position of Chair, the Liaison shall report back to the Steering Committee that there have been no nominations for the position of Chair.
-The Steering Committee shall then review the original request for the Entity and if appropriate, assign the issue/task to an existing Entity, or dismiss the issue on the grounds of lack of interest.
+The Steering Committee shall then review the original request for the Entity and if appropriate, assign the topic to an existing Entity, or dismiss the topic on the grounds of lack of interest.

 Entity Leadership Selection